Towards Optimal Orders for Entanglement Swapping in Path Graphs: A Greedy Approach: Main Results

 \subsection{Evaluating Path Throughput}

 Algorithm~\ref{algo_ENT} shows detailed steps for evaluating the expected number entanglements for any given swapping order.
-Let us now comment on the complexity of this algorithm.
-First, to optimize runtime, we can pre-compute and cache frequently used quantities, including $p_{i,i+1}^k$, $(1-p_{i,i+1})^k$, $q_i^k$, $(1-q_i)^k$, and binomial coefficients ${c_{i,i+1} \choose k}$ for all $k=1\ldots,c_{i,i+1}$ and $i=0,\ldots,n-1$.
+Let us now comment on its complexity.
+First, to optimize runtime, we can pre-compute frequently used quantities, including $p_{i,i+1}^k$, $(1-p_{i,i+1})^k$, $q_i^k$, $(1-q_i)^k$, and binomial coefficients ${c_{i,i+1} \choose k}$ for all $k\in[1,c_{i,i+1}]$ and $i\in [0,n-1]$.
 This step requires $O(C^2)$ space and time with $C=\max \{c_{i,i+1}\}_{i=0}^{n-1}$.
-Given this, line~1 of Algorithm~\ref{algo_ENT} using \eqref{eq_link_ent_prob} only takes $O(nC)$ but the most time-consuming of the algorithm is in the \texttt{SWAP} function, where each iteration of the inner-most loop performs $O(1)$ operations and the nested loops take either $C_1^2C_2$ or $C_1C_2^2$ iterations.
+Given this, line~1 of Algorithm~\ref{algo_ENT} using~\eqref{eq_link_ent_prob} only takes $O(nC)$.
+The most time-consuming part of Algorithm~\ref{algo_ENT} is the \texttt{SWAP} function, where each iteration of the inner-most loop (lines~14--16) performs $O(1)$ operations and the nested loops take either $C_1^2C_2$ or $C_1C_2^2$ iterations with $C_i$ given in line~9 being the dimension of the input probability vector $\mathbf{p}_i$.
 Thus, the worst-case complexity of this algorithm is $O(nC^3)$, which clearly does not scale well with capacity $C$.
 In the following, we introduce two approximations to deal with this complexity.